• Skip to primary navigation

 • 2 cups V-8 juice (Picky eaters can pick out all the veggies they want, but they will still get tons of veggies in the sauce!)

-• 1 small can of mushrooms--chopped (optional--I add the liquid from the mushrooms as well.)
+• 1 small can of mushrooms with liquid (optional)

 • 1 T sugar